patchkez/iguana-tools/initialization/README.md

 #### Configuration:
 Configure the `init_iguana.ini` configuration file.
 You can use `init_iguana.ini.example` as reference.
-Parameters under the section "DEFAULT" apply to all sections, unless they're specified under those sections.
+Parameters defined under the section "DEFAULT" are applied to all sections, unless they're specified under those sections.

 #### First time run:
 You can configure `init_iguana.py` to rescan the blockchain after importing private keys.
 But it takes a lot of time, specially for KMD and BTC.
 That's the reason why it's disabled by default in `init_iguana.ini.example`.